Nashville man assaults child for ‘looking at his girlfriend’ - NewsBreak

 Nashville man assaults child for ‘looking at his girlfriend’

-According to Metro police, Arjun Dangi ,19, forced a child into the laundry room of an apartment complex on Feb.
-9 and told the child that if he ever looked or spoke to his girlfriend again, he would kill him.White House HS football coach arrested for statutory rape of student
+According to Metro police, Arjun Dangi,19, forced a child into the laundry room of an apartment complex on Feb.
+9 and told the child that if he ever looked or spoke to his girlfriend again, he would kill him.Suspect in custody after multi-county chase, manhunt in the woods

 The child told officers Dangi strangled him and placed a pocketknife on his face.
 Dangi used so much force during the assault that it impaired the child’s ability to breathe, according to an affidavit.